 We Help Personal Representatives and Trustees

-The probate administration lawyers at the Jolley Law Group in Columbia, South Carolina can help you and your family navigate the probate process.
+The probate administration lawyers in Hilton Head, South Carolina at the Jolley Law Group can help you and your family navigate the probate process.
 Probate is the process by which a will is validated by the courts.
 During the probate process, the will is presented to a judge who determines whether the will is valid and legal.
 If there are no disputes about the will (for example, disputes arising from multiple versions of the will or problems with the signing of the will), then the next steps can begin, which can involve paying debts, paying taxes, appraising property, notifying creditors, and distributing assets to heirs and beneficiaries.
-The probate administration lawyers at the Jolley Law Group in Columbia, South Carolina can help you and your family navigate these legal steps.
+The probate administration lawyers at the Jolley Law Group in Hilton Head, South Carolina can help you and your family navigate these legal steps.

-What are the Steps of Probate in Columbia, South Carolina?
+What are the Steps of Probate in Hilton Head, South Carolina?

 When a person passes away with a will, the first step in the probate process will involve filing the will and supporting documents with the probate court.
 In many cases, a hearing date will be set, the judge will review the will and supporting documents.
 If there are no family members or heirs contesting the validity of the will, in most cases, a single hearing can result in the validation of the will and the distribution of assets to the will’s beneficiaries.